jdlph/Path4GMNS/README.md

 3. performing various multimodal traffic assignments including
    * Link-based User-Equilibrium (UE),
    * Path-based UE,
-   * UE + Dynamic Traffic Assignment (DTA) and simulation,
+   * UE + Dynamic Traffic Assignment (DTA),
    * Origin-Destination Matrix Estimation (ODME);
 4. evaluating multimodal accessibility.

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.0a1/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.7.0/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.7.0a1,
+If you need a specific version of Path4GMNS, say, 0.7.0,
 ```
-$ pip install path4gmns==0.7.0a1
+$ pip install path4gmns==0.7.0
 ```

-v0.7.0a1 comes with new functionalities, improved performance, potential issue fix, and more robust input loading.
+v0.7.0 comes with new functionalities, improved performance, potential issue fix, and more robust input loading.
 All previous releases shall be deprecated for any purposes.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.